Mechl, Mtrls and Arspc Engrg (MMAE)

 Introduces the student to the scope of the engineering profession and its role in society, develops a sense of professionalism in the student, confirms and reinforces the student's career choices, and provides a mechanism for regular academic advising.
 Provides integration with other first-year courses.
 Applications of mathematics to engineering.
 Emphasis is placed on the development of professional communications and teamwork skills.

 Design and development of mechanical systems.
-The design process, isometric sketching, engineering drawings, CAD, sustainable design, whole-system design and lifecycle thinking, design for product lifetime, lightweighting, technical writing, bio-inspired design process, bio-inspired design for locomotion, mechanism and linkage design, actuators, triggers, engineering and ethics, and engineering and law.
+The design process, isometric sketching, engineering drawings, CAD, sustainable design, whole-system design and lifecycle thinking, design for product lifetime, lightweighting, technical writing, bio-inspired design process, mechanism and linkage design, actuators, and engineering and law.
 Team-based design and build projects focusing on sustainable design techniques, bio-inspired locomotion, and mechatronics.

 Kinematics of particles.
 Kinetics of particles.
 Newton's laws of motion, energy; momentum.
 Systems of particles.
 Kinematics of rigid bodies.
 Plane motion of rigid bodies: forces and accelerations, energy, momentum.